US Budget Deficit by President

 In 2010, the Obama tax cut added $858 billion to the debt in its first two years.
 Obama increased defense spending, adding as much as $800 billion a year.
 Federal income decreased due to lower tax receipts from the 2008 financial crisis.

 Both Presidents Bush and Obama suffered from higher mandatory spending than their predecessors did.
 Social Security and Medicare benefits were eating up more of the budget.
 Health care costs were rising as the American population aged.
 In 2010, Obama launched the Patient Protection and Affordable Care Act.
 It sought to reduce health care spending.
 This reduction would lower the debt by $143 billion by 2020.
 In total, $983 billion was added to the national debt under Obama.

-President Reagan added $1.412 trillion in deficits, nearly doubling the debt.
+President Reagan added $1.412 trillion in deficits, almost doubling the debt.
 He fought the 1982 recession by cutting the top income tax rate from 70 percent to 28 percent and the corporate rate from 48 percent to 34 percent.
 Reagan also increased government spending by 2.5 percent a year.
 That included a 35 percent increase in the defense budget and an expansion of Medicare.

 President George H.W.
 Bush created a $1.03 trillion deficit in one term.
 He responded to Iraq's invasion of Kuwait with Desert Storm.
 He oversaw the $125 billion bailout that ended the 1989 Savings and Loan crisis.
 The 1991 recession cut into tax revenue.